 Join your hands again.
 Now say in a clear and distinct voice:

-On the night he was handed over to death,
+On the night before he was given up to death,

 Now take the bread and, raising it a little, continue, saying: